-Norethisterone is a prescription drug that was approved by the Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
+Norethisterone is a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) in 1973 to prevent pregnancy.
 Norethisterone is also prescribed to treat symptoms of endometriosis.
-Norethisterone may be referred to by its alternate drug name, norethindrone, or brand names Aygestin, Errin, and Primolut N.
+Norethisterone may be referred to by its alternate drug name, norethindrone, or brand names Aygestin and Errin.

 Norethisterone is a contraceptive, or drug used to prevent pregnancy.
 Specifically, norethisterone is a progestin, a synthetic form of the hormone progesterone.
 Norethisterone is believed to work by changing hormone levels and controlling the growth of the uterine lining.